Serving all of Michigan

 • Circumstantial Evidence: Indirect evidence that implies the likelihood of criminal activity, requiring inference to connect it to the crime.

-These types of evidence must collectively establish a reasonable belief that a crime has occurred and that evidence related to the crime can be found in the search place.
+These types of evidence must collectively establish a reasonable belief that a crime occurred and that related evidence exists at the search location.

 Contact Our Criminal Defense Lawyer in Michigan Today